-10. Extends the validity of the International Single Species Action Plan for the Black-winged Pratincole (Glareola nordmanni) until 2025 to enable the revision of the Plan subject to the availability of a champion Range State or organisation as well as adequate resources;
+12. Extends the validity of the International Single Species Action Plan for the Black-winged Pratincole (Glareola nordmanni) until 2025 to enable the revision of the Plan subject to the availability of a champion Range State or organisation as well as adequate resources;

-11. Extends the validity of the International Single Species Action Plan for the Lesser White-fronted Goose (Anser erythropus) Western Palearctic population until 2025 to enable the revision of the Plan under the auspices of the AEWA Lesser White-fronted Goose International Working Group with a view to bringing the revised Plan to MOP9 for adoption;

-12. Extends the validity of the International Single Species Action Plan for the Bewick’s Swan (Cygnus columbianus bewickii) Northwest European population until 2025, to enable an assessment of the implementation of the Plan under the auspices of the AEWA Bewick’s Swan International Expert Group, as well as its revision should the Expert Group’s assessment conclude that an update of the Plan is required, with a view to bringing the revised Plan to MOP9 for adoption;
+13. Extends the validity of the International Single Species Action Plan for the Bewick’s Swan (Cygnus columbianus bewickii) Northwest European population until 2025, to enable an assessment of the implementation of the Plan under the auspices of the AEWA Bewick’s Swan International Expert Group, as well as its revision should the Expert Group’s assessment conclude that an update of the Plan is required, with a view to bringing the revised Plan to MOP9 for adoption;

-13. Encourages all Range States, relevant governmental and non-governmental organisations and bilateral and multilateral donors to provide assistance for the coordination and implementation of International Species Action and Management Plans that have been adopted and extended, in particular through active participation in, and funding of, AEWA International Species Working and Expert Groups;
+14. Encourages all Range States, relevant governmental and non-governmental organisations and bilateral and multilateral donors to provide assistance for the coordination and implementation of International Species Action and Management Plans that have been adopted and extended, in particular through active participation in, and funding of, AEWA International Species Working and Expert Groups;